 Children’s Sunflower Competition – Weybridge In Bloom & Churchfields Allotments

-The Children’s Sunflower competition has been arranged by Churchfields allotments to involve Weybridge junior gardeners in Weybridge in Bloom.
+The Children’s Sunflower competition was arranged by Weybridge in Bloom in partnership with Churchfields allotments to involve Weybridge junior gardeners in Weybridge in Bloom.

 Entrants aged 10 and under, who live in Weybridge, should take a picture of their sunflower and measure it with a metric measure.